MorganaRamos/MorganaRamos/README.md

 I'm Morgana Ramos, future fullstack developer.
 I realised that dont matter how hard to learn programming is, I just love it.

 - 🔭 I am available for Trainne or internship vacancies in the development area.
-- 🌱 I am currently studying about Java, Spring and architecture.
+- 🌱 I am currently studying front end technology: Javascript, HMTL e CSS.
 - 👯 I always want to learn, so call me for collaborations.
 - 💬 You can ask me anything about ABNT and Vancouver standards for TCC and I'll help you.
 - 😄 I love series, anime, animals and challenges.